TenshiAngelina/social-network-mongodb/README.md

 ## Usage

-For a detailed walkthrough you can check the following [video]()
+For a detailed walkthrough you can check the following [video](https://youtu.be/J6XA8n_U0yA).

 ## Credits

-The regex used was taken from [here](https://stackoverflow.com/questions/18022365/mongoose-validate-email-syntax)
+The regex used was taken from [here](https://stackoverflow.com/questions/18022365/mongoose-validate-email-syntax).

 ## License